p2pu/course-in-a-box/modules/week-3/_posts/2017-01-11-yourFirstWebPage.md

 ```

 ### iii.
 Add a Page Title
 Now you can start adding information to your page.
 First, you should add a title for the page.
-For the time being, make that “My First Web Page” and add that between the title element tags on line 5.
+For the time being, let's make that “My First Web Page” by typing that between the title element tags on line 5.

 ``` html
 <!DOCTYPE html>